MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

-### June 1 DEPLOY PRODUCTION - frontend @ v1.16.1.1
+### V1.16.1.1 (June 1, 2020)

+Deploy to production: Frontend release V1.16.1.1.
 This frontend release focuses on improving accessibility to our application for keyboard and screenreader users.

 #### User/Support Impact